About our sustainable procurement processes.

 - Accepting both private and public sector-based references and evidence of capability from bidders.

-The Met Office aims to reduce all invoice payment times to 10 working days and is a signatory of the UK government
+We aims to reduce all invoice payment times to 10 working days and is a signatory of the UK government Prompt Payment Code.

 Wherever possible, these terms are passed on to any sub-contractors engaged in support of a Met Office contract.